 Baptist Theological Seminary at Richmond (BTSR) originated in 1991, educating the first students in a rented church basement.
-Today, the private, not-for-profit faith-based seminary resides on a campus in Richmond, Virginia and coordinates programs with Union Presbyterian Seminary, the Samuel DeWitt Proctor School of Theology at Virginia Union Commonwealth University, and Virginia Commonwealth University (VCU).
-Furthermore, through distance learning education, BTSR maintains an international campus and currently enrolls more than one hundred students pursuing degrees.
-Baptist Theological Seminary at Richmond is accredited by the Commission on Accrediting of the Association of Theological Schools.
+Today, the private, not-for-profit faith-based seminary resides on a campus in Richmond, Virginia, and coordinates programs with Union Presbyterian Seminary, the Samuel DeWitt Proctor School of Theology at Virginia Union Commonwealth University, and Virginia Commonwealth University (VCU).
+Furthermore, through distance learning education, BTSR maintains an international campus.